 Having pets is an absolute joy - most of the time, anyway.
-When they're young, you run around trying to stop them chewing and scratching things that are either dangerous to them or precious to you, and as they grow, they become fully-fledged members of the family.
+When they're young, you run around trying to stop them chewing and scratching things that are either dangerous to them or precious to you.
+As they grow, they become fully-fledged members of the family.

 Be savvy with your food storage

 The best way to stop wandering paws and curious tongues getting hold of things they shouldn't is to remove the temptation.
-Don't leave food out on worktops, and make sure cupboard doors and drawers are always closed.
+Don't leave food out on worktops.
+Make sure cupboard doors and drawers are always closed.
 If you've got a particularly crafty cat or canine, choose handleless cabinet doors so they can't learn to open them (it's been known to happen).